zmole321/letmein/README.md

 #Demonstration of the Telstra SMS API

-A sample application to illustrate how you might use the Telstra API to contact someone named Frank to open a door for you.
+A sample application to illustrate how you might use the Telstra API to send an SMS to someone named Frank, asking him to open a door for you.

 The application is written in Ruby, making use of the Sinatra framework.